 - - - - - - - - -

 The M/V Sanpoil, also known as the Keller Ferry, is 116 feet in length with a 45 foot beam.
-The capacity of the vessel is 20 cars.
+The capacity of the vessel is 20 cars with a maximum of 149 passengers and two crew members.
 The vessel can carry a legally-loaded truck and trailer combination up to 105,500 lbs.
 The maximum vehicle length is 100 ft.

 The new vessel entered service on August 14, 2013.